 When you finally do want to cook the frozen cauliflower rice, sauté it in a skillet over medium heat 5-7 minutes, stirring occasionally.

 Can you use frozen cauliflower rice?

 Yes!
-I actually prefer to use store bought frozen cauliflower rice that I buy from Trader Joe’s or Aldi foods.
+I actually prefer to use store bought frozen cauliflower rice over fresh.
+You can buy frozen cauliflower rice from Trader Joe’s, Aldi or Whole Foods.

 Although cauliflower rice is easy to make yourself, it can be a bit messy.
 Frozen cauliflower rice is inexpensive and super convenient.

 - Fridge: You can store this vegan green cauliflower rice in the fridge for up to 4 days after cooking.

 - Freezer: You an freeze green cauliflower rice after cooking.
 Freeze in a freezer safe bag (get out as much of the air as possible) for up to 2 months.

 - To defrost, simply store in the fridge overnight or defrost in the microwave or on the stove.

 - You will want to cook this for a few minutes in a hot skillet after defrosting, as there will be some excess liquid from defrosting that you will want to cook off.

 Cauliflower rice: You can also make this recipe with cooked rice or even riced broccoli in place of cauliflower rice.